RY0M43CH3N/SystemAppsDisabler/README.md

 # SystemAppsDisabler
-Fully Disable Pre-Installed System Apps
+Fully Disable/Remove Pre-Installed System Apps On Your PSVita.